 No. Only the original FAFSA form produced by the US Department of Education is acceptable.
 Photocopies, Reproductions, Facsimiles and electronic versions are all not acceptable.
 (See DCL GEN-95-21)

-No. You can apply for financial aid any time after October 1.
-To actually receive funds, however, you must have received a High School diploma or GED and be admitted and enrolled at the college/university.
-2019-2020 FAFSA for fall 2019 is available October 1, 2018.
+No, but to actually receive funds you must have received a High School diploma or GED and be admitted and enrolled at the college/university.

 If you are under 24-years-old, are not married, and do not have children, federal guidelines state your are considered a dependent student for federal aid purposes.
 It does not matter whether your parents claimed you on their federal tax return or whether you live with them.